 If you happen to travel in the south of India, I advise you to take mosquito spray with you.
 Otherwise, you’ll end up like me that one night when I got attacked by a whole army of mosquitos.
 Result: About 35 stitches.

-In Varkala I fell in love with the beach promenade.
-It is full of different kinds of restaurants offering all kind of dishes, be it Indian, Chinese or European.
-You will find fresh fish, Naan bread, Wok, pasta, pizza etc. on almost every menu.
+In Varkala, I fell in love with the beach promenade.
+It is full of different kinds of restaurants offering all kinds of dishes, be it Indian, Chinese or European.
+You will find fresh fish, Naan bread, Wok, pasta, pizza, etc. on almost every menu.

 Backwater Tour in Allepey

 On our way back to Cochi airport we had quite some time to spend.
-We spontaneously decided to do a backwater tour in Allepey.
+We spontaneously decided to do a backwater tour in Alleppey.

 For around 2000RS (25€) each, we had our own private boat and driver for 2 hours.

 While slowly floating over the water, we passed by some villages.
-Basically, this were small houses somewhere on the water, with no direct access to the city but only via boat.
+Basically, these were small houses somewhere on the water, with no direct access to the city but only via boat.

 We saw many women washing their clothes and plates in “river”, others showering in there and kids playing in the exact same water.